Pancakes, “Harry Potter” Style

 OMG, WHAT?!
 First, there was straight butterbeer.
 Then butterbeer slushies.
 Then actual boozy butterbeer.
 And butterbeer lattes at the Wizarding World of Harry Potter.
 NOW there are butterbeer pancakes?
 SIGN ME THE EFF UP.

-Check out the recipe (which includes butterscotch chips and caramel sauce!) on Natasha’s Food Adventures.
+Check out the recipe (which includes butterscotch chips and caramel sauce!) from Natasha’s Food Adventures.

 Technically, in the movie, Luna’s earrings—and favorite soup—are shaped like Dirigible Plums.
 And all descriptions of them in the book point to them looking like orange radishes.
 And beets are in the radish family, aren’t they?